diogro/expressionVariance-manuscript/main.md

 Gene expression standard deviations (SDs) were calculated for each data set using a unified pipeline that normalized the mean-variance relation in count data, controlled for batch effects, and removed outliers (see methods for details).
 Spearman correlations ($\rho_s$) between gene expression SDs reveals a broadly similar rank of gene expression variance, so genes that are most variable in one study tend to be most variable in all studies (fig. \ref{fig:sd_corr}A and B).
+Several studies were conducted under the umbrella of two large research projects: GTEx [@GTEx2017-xb] and TCGA [tcga2013-gx], and we note these study origins in the figures.
 A principal coordinate analysis [@Gower1966-dk] using $|1 - \rho_s|$ as a distance measure does not show clearly delineated groups, but GTEx  and TCGA studies are clustered among themselves and close together (fig. \ref{fig:sd_corr}C).
 This indicates some effect of study source on the similarity between gene expression SD across studies, which we explore in detail below.
 Observed range of gene expression SD across genes is variable across studies, but can be normalized so that the distributions are comparable (fig. \ref{fig:sd_corr}D).
 Given that the correlations across studies are broadly high, indicating similar ordering of the genes, we seek to summarize the differences in variance across genes by using a single cross-study rank, averaging the ordering across all studies.
-To create this rank, we use the score of each gene in the first principal component of the Spearman correlation matrix.
+To create this rank, we used the score of each gene in the first principal component of the Spearman correlation matrix.
 This generates a ranked list of genes, with most variable genes having highest rank.
 The red and blue ticks at the bottom of fig. \ref{fig:sd_corr}D show the positions on the SD distributions of the least and most variable gene in our variance rank.